A Generalized Hasegawa-Mima Equation in Curved Magnetic Fields: Limit to the Hasegawa-Mima equation and curvature effects

 \section{Limit to the Hasegawa-Mima equation and curvature effects}

-In this section we will show that equation \eqref{DWT2} reduces to the Hasegawa-Mima equation \cite{HM} when the magnetic field is straight, $\bol{B}=B_0\nabla z$ with $B_0\in\mathbb{R}$.
+In this section we will show that equation \eqref{DWT2} reduces to the Hasegawa-Mima equation \citep{HM} when the magnetic field is straight, $\bol{B}=B_0\bol{\nabla} z$ with $B_0\in\mathbb{R}$.
+In the remainder of this paper, we will restrict our attention to the constant density case $A_e\in\mathbb{R}$.
 To elucidate how a curved inhomogeneous magnetic field modifies the Hasegawa-Mima equation, it is convenient to study equation \eqref{DWT2} in the limit of a magnetic field of the type